top of page

 Delve into Catherine’s tale, a renowned midwife sent to prison for committing abortion.

-Weep at May’s and Lizzie D.’s tragic stories of abuse and addiction.
+Weep at Lizzie D.’s tragic stories of abuse and addiction.

 Delight when Gertie's typewriter becomes the vehicle for telling her story sixty years later.